Skip to main content

 Once you submit your form, we’ll review it and get in touch if anything’s missing or unclear.

-4. Set up your monthly subscription
+3. Set up your monthly subscription

-5. Book your intake counselling session
+4. Book your intake therapeutic session

 We’ll match you with a counsellor who best fits your needs.
 After your first appointment, they’ll decide how many intake sessions are needed before you move forward.